Michael McFadyen's Scuba Diving Web Site

 Click to enlarge

-To locate The Split, travel out of Port Hacking and head south between (if the seas permit) Jibbon Bombora and Jibbon Head to GPS Reading 34° 05' 31"S 151° 10' 23"E (all co-ords are AUS66 datum - see my GPS Page for details) and use the mark at left.
-This will put you at the southern end of The Split, within about five metres of the end.
-To anchor at the northern end, line up the house with the vertical crack to the right and use GPS 34° 05' 26"S 151° 10' 25"E. Run in on either of these marks and anchor when reef comes up on your depth sounder.
+Run in on either of these marks and anchor when reef comes up on your depth sounder.
 If you do not have a sounder, in a medium size boat the reef edge is when the house has just disappeared so drop anchor about two seconds later.
 In a smaller boat, continue running in for a good four seconds after it disappears before dropping anchor.
 Do not go too far as it will put you on the top of the reef where it can sometimes be difficult for your anchor to take hold.
 Therefore, it is important here to make sure your boat is staying in the one spot before you descend.

 When you reach the bottom secure your anchor before beginning the dive proper.
 Look around you and check your depth.
 If you can see a wall or The Split itself and your depth is more than 22 metres, then you are probably on the reef edge.
 If you are on a kelp covered rock and your depth is shallower than 20 metres, you are on the reef top.
 If on the reef top, start swimming east until you strike either the sand or The Split.
 If there appears to be a canyon about five to ten metres wide, follow it to the north-east until you reach the main wall and turn right.
 This will take to the Northern End of The Split.

 This description is based on anchoring at the southern end of The Split.
 If you reach The Split, turn to your left and follow it to the north.
-The depth here is 22 metres and there are often firefish, eastern blue devilfish and giant cuttlefish in this area.
+The depth here is 22 metres and there are often kionfish, eastern blue devilfish and giant cuttlefish in this area.
 As you go along the small canyon, you will see fantastic gorgonias, sea squirts and sponges.
 There are two cracks running off to your right and you can explore down the second one, providing you are not too large.
-Recently in the area of this intersection, I have seen a stargazer buried in the sand in The Split.
-At first glance it looks like a small numbray or a sole/flounder buried just under the the sand.
-However, clearing the sand away shows that it is one of the ugliest but most fascinating creatures you will ever see under the sea.
-Look carefully in The Split for one.
-In Winter The Split is full of Port Jackson sharks.

 If you go down the crack to the right, return to The Split and continue north.
 At the end, The Split narrows somewhat and you take a dogleg to the right.
 Ahead there is an overhang, look under it for eastern blue devilfish.
 At this spot the depth is 25 metres and on your first dive here, do not proceed too far past this point.
 In July 2001 huge seas dug the sand out by almost a metre in this area.
+In 2023 it was dug out even more and in 2024 more again, exposing rocks that had never been seen before.

 Come back to the northern end of The Split.
 Follow the reef edge instead (to the south).
 A few metres along Kelly found a pygmy pipehorse on the weed on the reef back in 2009.
+She has been finding them most dives since then.
 A few metres further along, there is a very small overhang of only a few inches.
 In May 2010, Kelly found a pair of upsidedown pipefish.
 These fish a very small, only 50 or 60 mm long and swim upsidedown.
-Keep going and you will go past the crack you explored earlier before coming to a sort of a dead end.
-Keep following the sand edge, this time back to the north (but the rocks are still on your right) until you come to a small break between the reef and a huge boulder.
-The depth here is 28 metres.
+They were still there till mid-2013 and in mid-October 2013 one appeared to be pregnant.
+They are here every now and again.

 Go through the break and out onto the open sand.
 Follow this main wall to the south for about 30 metres.
 You will come across a small overhang before veering to the left a bit.
 Just past here is the other end of The Split.
-There are normally some serpent eels in the sand here and sometimes firefish under the wall overhangs.
+There are normally some serpent eels in the sand here and sometimes lionfish under the wall overhangs.
 You can either swim back over the overhang or go around the big boulder in front of you.

 Barrens Hut/The SplitThe outer wall of The Split